nehaltangudu12/cayde/README.md

 ## Overview

-Cayde is a website designed for gamers to track their games, share their game lists with friends, and find the best game guides from the internet all in one place for each game.
+Cayde is a website designed for gamers to find the best game guides from the internet!

 ## Features

-- **Game Tracking**: Keep track of all the games you own and have played.
-- **Share Game Lists**: Share your game lists with friends and see what they are playing.
 - **Game Guides**: Access the best game guides from the internet for each game.
+- **Game Info**: Find each game's wiki pages and store pages

 ## Getting Started

-To get started with Cayde, simply sign up on our website and start adding your games to your list.
-You can then share your list with friends and explore game guides.
+To get started with Cayde, simply search a game and find it!

 ## Contributing

 We welcome contributions from the community.
 If you would like to contribute, please fork the repository and submit a pull request.

-## License

 ## Contact